Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 #### Modifiers to be held after the One-Shot Term

-To prevent mouse interaction, One-Shot mods on Steroids using Shift or Ctrl stop sending their modifier(s) as soon as they are released.
+To prevent mouse interaction, One-Shot mods on Steroids using Shift and/or Ctrl stop sending their modifier(s) as soon as they are released.
 If the one-shot behaviour is triggered, the modifier will be sent alongside the other key.
-The output of this sequence is `A`:

 <img src="png/OSoS 5.png" width="600">

 For One-Shot mods on Steroids using neither Shift or Ctrl, the modifier is sent all the way.
-The output of this sequence is `GUI d`:

 <img src="png/OSoS 6.png" width="600">